-Good served as chief executive officer of the brand since February 2004.
-During his tenure, he was instrumental in attracting more than 190 quality real estate firms, representing about 620 offices, from around the world to join the Sotheby's International Realty® network.
+Good served as chief executive officer of the Sotheby’s International Realty® brand from February 2004 to February 2013.
+During his tenure, he was instrumental in attracting more than 190 quality real estate firms, representing about 620 offices, from around the world to join the Sotheby's International Realty network.

 Under his leadership, the brand won Franchise Business Review’s Best in Category for Real Estate Franchisee Satisfaction award for five years.
 It also was rated the most prestigious real estate company by high-net worth consumers in the Luxury Institute’s 2008 Luxury Brand Status Index survey, and in 2009 was ranked second on Franchise Times’ Fast 55 list, a ranking of the fastest growing franchises, published in the March 2009 issue.

 From 1997 to 2004, Good served as executive vice president and chief operating officer of NRT Incorporated, the largest residential real estate brokerage firm in the United States.
 In that role, he helped energize the company’s growth from 350 offices to more than 950 local operating offices in more than 30 major metropolitan areas across the nation.